 Index: Robert B. Gramacy

-I am an Assistant Professor of Econometrics and Statistics in the Booth School of Business, and a fellow of the Computation Institute at The University of Chicago.
+I am an Associate Professor (eff.
+July 2014) of Econometrics and Statistics in the Booth School of Business, and a fellow of the Computation Institute at The University of Chicago.
 My faculty webpage is here.
 You can find me in room HC338.

-- My recent hockey paper was written up in Capital Ideas.
+- My recent hockey paper was written up in Capital Ideas, and more recently here too.
 We've started a blog to discuss new developments and weekly updates of our player ability metrics.

 - My paper on variable selection and sensitivity analysis with dynamic trees featured as a science highlight at Argonne.

 - A working paper on earnings forecasts was written up in Capital Ideas.

 - A working paper on credit ratings was written up in Capital Ideas.